kurtshuler/imac-5k-monitor-conversion/README.md

 1. **I kept the iMac case fan** and soldered longer wires onto the leads to later use with a [Noctua NA-FC1](https://noctua.at/en/na-fc1) fan controller I had laying around.
 2. **I left the power button** and extended its wires so I can later attach them to the R1811 control strip's on/off button.

+Instructions for how to gut the iMac are at https://www.ifixit.com/Guide/iMac+Intel+27-Inch+Retina+5K+Display+Logic+Board+Replacement/30529

+I have an iFixit toolkit and it was very helpful.
+You'll need **T5, T8, T10 and T25 screwdrivers**, plus an **extension** to remove a T8 screw that is below the motherboard and accessible through a hole in it (for the A1419, the screw is a T8, not a T10 as stated in the iFixit teardown).
+There's info about this in the Macrumors forum thread.

 When pulling the parts, I noticed that both the logic board and power supply had damage that looked to be a result of arcing.
 Now I wasn't so sure the panel would work...

 The "mystery Mac" before gutting.
 At this point I had no idea if the panel would work.
 <IMAGE HERE>

 The inside of the iMac case with only the fan and power button remaining.
-I have an iFixit toolkit and it was very helpful.
-You'll need T5, T8 and T10 drivers, plus an extension to remove a screw that is below the motherboard and accessible through a hole in it.
-There's info about this in the Macrumors forum thread.
 <IMAGE HERE>

 Here's the iMac fan with it's new wires, color-coded to correctly match the Noctua fan controller